Popcount C++ - C++ Programming Tutorial

 }

-The mmpopcntu32 function is a Microsoft Visual C++ Intrinsics function that returns the number of set bits in a 32-bit unsigned integer using the POPCNT instruction.
-The function is available in C++11 and later versions of the language.
-The following code shows how to use mmpopcntu32 for Popcount in C++:
+The mmpopcntu32 function is a specialized function within Microsoft Visual C++ Intrinsics.
+It calculates the count of set bits in a 32-bit unsigned integer by leveraging the POPCNT instruction.
+This functionality is accessible in C++11 and subsequent versions of the programming language.
+Below is an illustration demonstrating the application of mmpopcntu32 to perform a Popcount operation in C++:

 C++ Code: